Restaurants in Singapore

 Telephone: +65 6732 2234

 This popular French restaurant, located in a restored shophouse, is well-known to both locals and tourists for its chic ambience, polished service, and memorable food.
-The waiters are ready to assist you in navigating the extensive winelist, as well as their selection of absinthes on offer!
+The waiters are ready to assist you in navigating the extensive winelist, as well as the selection of absinthes on offer!
 One of the pricier restaurants in town, it's a great place to celebrate a special occasion.
 Absinthe is open for lunch Monday to Friday, and dinner Monday to Saturday.
 Valet parking is available.

 Address: 48 Bukit Pasoh Road